-So it was with great trepidation that I agreed to drive from Atnarko Lodge on beautiful Charlotte Lake to Bella Coola – a distance of about 105 kilometers as the crow flies.
+So it was with great trepidation that I agreed to drive from Atnarko Lodge on beautiful Charlotte Lake to Bella Coola – a distance of about 105 kilometres as the crow flies.

-The actual highway takes you 452 kilometers from Williams Lake in the Cariboo region of BC to Bella Coola on the coast.
+The actual Highway 20 takes you 452 kilometres from Williams Lake in the Cariboo region of BC to Bella Coola on the coast.
 (Once in Bella Coola you can catch a ferry to Port Hardy on Vancouver Island.)
 The gnarly bit of highway in question is the dirt portion west of Anahim Lake.
-In total there are about 60 kilometers of hard packed dirt highway.
+In total there are about 60 kilometres of hard packed dirt highway.
 Not all of it is bad or even scary.

-But there are eleven kilometers where any driving mistake would be most unfortunate.
+But there are eleven kilometres where any driving mistake would be most unfortunate.